Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 If you choose to import an SSL/TLS certificate that you have ordered and managed yourself, you will have to renew it periodically yourself and update it in your OVHcloud Load Balancer service.
 Most certificates are valid for 1 year.
 Some may be valid for longer.
 Let's Encrypt certificates are valid for 3 months.
 It is recommended to use the service managed automatically by your OVHcloud Load Balancer for Let's Encrypt certificates in order not to accidentally miss a deadline.

 If you choose a certificate managed by your OVHcloud Load Balancer service, it will be automatically ordered, validated, installed and renewed periodically by your OVHcloud Load Balancer.<br>
-For the validation and renewal operations to work, it is necessary that the domain(s) for which you order this certificate are routed to your OVHcloud Load Balancer service.
+For the validation and renewal operations to work, the domain(s) you are ordering this certificate for must be routed to your OVHcloud Load Balancer service.
 This implies that the *A* and *AAAA* fields of your domain point respectively to the IPv4 and IPv6 of your OVHcloud Load Balancer or one of its Additional IPs.
 During the order, you will receive an email that will guide you through the validation steps.

 > [!primary]
 >